coder-hxl/x-crawl/publish/README.md

 English | <a href="#cn" style="text-decoration: none">简体中文</a>

-Crawl is a Nodejs multifunctional crawler library.
+XCrawl is a Nodejs multifunctional crawler library.
 Provide configuration to batch fetch HTML, JSON, images, etc.

 ## Install